 From their Cornwall Stations to the 12th & Walnut Street crossing the tracks paralleled each other on a level grade for almost five miles and made an excellent race track.
 Some of the oldtimers tell me that often the “Corny” (Cornwall Railroad) would not be able to stop at the Donaghmore station.
 It would skid to a screeching stop several hundred feet away and then back up to the station.”

 In 1884, the Cornwall & Mount Hope Railroad was opened to traffic between its two namesake towns.
-In Cornwall it tied in with the Cornwall Railroad and in Mount Hope, Lancaster County, it interchanged with the Reading & Columbia branch of the Philidelphia & Reading RR.
+In Cornwall it tied in with the Cornwall Railroad and in Mount Hope, Lancaster County, it interchanged with the Reading & Columbia branch of the Philidelphia & Reading RR (P&R).
 This line was owned by the Cornwall Railroad and was absorbed into it two years later.
 With this addition, the Cornwall's mainline reached its full length of 11.8 miles.
 Although its secondary trackage and sidings varied greatly over the years, the Cornwall Railroad's mainline often counted for only half or less of the total trackage owned by the company.
 The Cornwall did have some trackage rights over the Reading & Columbia branch into Manhiem and at one time all the way into Lititiz.
 This was done as part of an aggrement between the P&R and the Cornwall known as the Lancaster-Lebanon Joint Line, which allowed either company to use the other's tracks to streamline passenger service.
 This meant that the Cornwall often ran passenger trains into Manhiem and the P&R would run its trains accross the Cornwall RR.

-In 1972, Hurricane Agnes struck and flooded the ore mines.
+In 1972, Hurricane Agnes stalled over central Pennsylvania and flooded the ore mines.
 After over 230 years of mining there was simply not enough ore to justify draining the mine shafts to recover what little was remaining.
 The open pit mining was continued until 1973 having been drained after Agnes.
-A year following the closure of the mines, the concentrator was reopened.
+A year or so following the closure of the mines, the concentrator was reopened.
 For approximately one more year, Bethlehem Steel shipped foreign ore in to the Rexmont concentrator to be processed and then shipped out, again by rail.
 After it closed for the second time, there was no longer a need for a rail line into Cornwall, thus ending Cornwall’s railroading history.
 Some trackage was still used for another two decades that truncated north of Cornwall.
 This remaining track served Alcoa near Midway, a feed mill, the Lebanon Daily News, and one or two other industries before Conrail abandoned it circa 1996.
 Today there is approximately several hundred feet of servicible track in Lebanon City that Norfolk Southern utilizes, which once belonged to the Cornwall Railroad.